orndavid/CuDeA/README.md

 ## Dependency libraries
 The STD library is used extensively for containers and base algorithms.
 This is by choice to remove as many dependencies as posible.

-- Current linear algebra library used is the armadillo library

-## Quickly on the philosophy
-We chose to create multiple smaller libraries so that the user can pick and choose which libraries to use.
-The objective here is to cover a wide range of possibilities in computation so many of the methods won't be overlapping.
-I.e. if you are doing some statistical analysis you don't need the libraries from another unreleated domain, e.g. complex analysis.
-So rather than create a monolith we create several smaller libraries which can be called.
-The current solution still builds all the libraries, that's just because they currently aren't so large.
-However in the future we might setup a configuration where the user can select which libraries to use as to reduce the overhead on the local machine.